kkava/PHP_profile/README.md

 # PHP_profile
 A very simple PHP profiler that consists of just two functions - one that toggles the profiler and another that prints out a summary of the profiler results.
-The profiler can be called for
+The profiler can be called for an arbitrary number of functions in an arbitrary order - it stores the statistics for each function separately by name.

 Usage: